 Dance Mogul: Tell us about the after school hip hop program?

 Bonita Lovett: All the Right Moves, a Hip-Hop after-school program birthed out of the need to have the culture be exposed to kids throughout the Valley.
 I worked closely with Ryan Ingram, in creating a curriculum that teaches the 4 elements of Hip-Hop.
-There were a big need and schools from Gilbert to the West Valley adopted it and brought it into their districts.
+There was a big need and schools from Gilbert to the West Valley adopted it and brought it into their districts.
 It was incredible to be a part of launching such an instrumental program that is still alive and continues to teach kids about Hip-Hop throughout the Phoenix Area.

 Dance Mogul: Why are you so committed to volunteering in communities?